joshuaeckroth/cinf201-website/notes/syllabus.md

 ### Quizzes

-During some, but not all, weeks during the semester, a paper-based quiz will be given.
+During some, but not all, weeks during the semester, an online quiz will be given.
 The quiz will always take place on a Wednesday.
+The quiz will occur in class but must be taken on Blackboard during the class time.
 The quizzes will be short, requiring approximately 5-10 minutes to complete.
 They will always have 5 questions.

 The grading rubric for quizzes is as follows, out of 3 points: